DavidJS01/chem.dev/content/joy_of_immutability.md

 }
 ```
 ### In Erlang/Elixir
 Erlang and Elixir take a different approach to concurrency: they adopt the [actor model](https://en.wikipedia.org/wiki/Actor_model).
-Each process is a very lightweight and managed by the [BEAM VM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)).
+Each process is very lightweight and managed by the [BEAM VM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)).

 The actor model includes:
 - Process isolation